intern4life/medipoke-v1/README.md

 ## Analysis
 ### Scenario
 MediPoke is an app that serves as a connecting link between patients and doctors.
 It enables doctors to monitor which patients have been reminded to take their medications regularly.
-Essentially, MediPoke is a monitoring application designed for doctors and administrators.
+Essentially, MediPoke is a monitoring application designed for doctors and administrators (Health care provider). ##Thus improving communication and collaboration between health care providers and patients.##

 ### User Stories
-1. As a user, I want to view all my medications so that I can see what I need to take and when.
+1. As a user (Patient), I want to view all medications so that I can see what is available in the database.
-2. As a user, I want to view my reminders so that I can see my upcoming medication schedule.
-3. As an admin, I want to create/update/delete new/existing users
+2. As an admin (Health care provider), I want to create/update/delete new/existing users (Patient).
-4. As an admin, I want to view all medications in the database so that I can manage the available options.
+3. As an admin (Health care provider), I want to view/create/delete all medications in the database so that available options can be managed.
-5. As an admin, I want to set notification to a selected user for a medication in the database so that the user receives notification on the assigned time.
+4. As an admin (Health care provider), I want to set notification to a selected user for a medication in the database so that the user receives notification on the assigned time.

 ### Use Case